 |Initial Contributor:||Marco Blocher|

-Austrian Federal Administrative Court holds that
+The Austrian Federal Administrative Court held that

 - an electronic signature under § 4(1) SVG and Article 3(10) eIDAS Regulation can be sufficient to identify a data subject requesting access under Article 15 GDPR,

 - the DSB can order a public entity to comply with a data subject's request.
 The restriction of § 24(5) DSG does not apply due to the primacy of application of Article 58(2)(c) GDPR.

 English Summary[edit | edit source]

 Facts[edit | edit source]